carpentries/instructor-training-bonus-modules/_episodes/02-online-workshops-module-2.md

 > Solutions:
 > * Direct learners to curriculum in case they lose connection.
 Follow curriculum.
 > * Minimize window-switching and pause to allow learners to juggle screens e.g. when switching to a collaborative document.
-> * Where captioning isn't an option, assigning a note-taker to directly transcribe {: .solution}
+> * Where captioning is not an option, assigning a note-taker to directly transcribe {: .solution}

 ## Planning your workshop